 - ROV name if applicable

 - Total cost.
 You must include the approximate cost of any donated items.

-- Size and weight measurements

 - Total student-hours to design and build.
 This should include the number of hours that each and every member of the company worked on the vehicle.

 - Safety features

 - Special features

 - Photo of the vehicle